yerobalg/go-crud-mvc/README.md

 # go-crud-mvc

-Simple CRUD API with GIN webserver framework and GORM SQL ORM with MVC pattern and implements depedency injection to improve scalability
+Simple CRUD API with GIN webserver framework and GORM SQL ORM with MVC pattern and and using depedency injection instead of direct import to improve scalability

 # Pre-Requisite